Driving the transformation: key opportunities for scaling enterprise and B2B brands

 Seize the digital opportunity in B2B

-Do Forno says there’s a massive opportunity for B2B brands, particularly in the way payments are managed and processed.
-Of the $17.5 trillion in B2B payments made in the US each year, he estimated that around half were paid using traditional methods like cheque, wire transfer, and electronic data interchange (EDI).
+There’s a massive opportunity for B2B brands, particularly in the way payments are managed and processed.
+Of the $17.5 trillion in B2B payments made in the US each year, do Forno estimated, around half were paid using traditional methods like cheque, wire transfer, and electronic data interchange (EDI).

 B2B sales might have been conducted over lunch and a handshake back in the day, but a growing millennial workforce that expects digital automation and efficiency are necessitating the creation of tighter integrations between suppliers and brands, utilization of data to streamline purchase processes, and the creation of online portals where B2B transactions can be conducted quickly and seamlessly.